-Answer: Software testing is done to check if the piece of software developed meets the client’s requirements and is error-free to produce quality software.
+Answer: Software testing is the process to ensure that a software product meets the client’s requirements and is error-free.

-Answer: Quality Assurance is used in processes to prevent errors and to produce a software application which has assured quality and Quality Control is done on the product.
+Answer: Quality assurance is the process of preventing errors and producing a quality software application.
+To ensure that a software application has the desired quality, quality control is done on the product.
 It executes the code or program to find errors in software applications.

-Answer: Verification is the process to ensure that the software being developed meets the requirements.
-It involves Inspection, Reviews, walkthroughs, etc.
+Answer: Verification is the process to ensure that the software under development meets the requirements.
+It involves inspection, reviews, walkthroughs, and so on.

 Answer: Static testing involves reviewing the documents in the early stage of SDLC (Software Development Life Cycle).

 Answer: Dynamic testing is done during the execution of code to check if the output matches the expected outcome.

 Answer: White-box testing is also called glass box testing or clear box testing, or structural testing.
 In this, while creating the test cases, the internal code perspective is taken.
 This is usually done at the unit level.

 Answer: This is a testing method in which testers do not look at the internal code structure.
 It can be done at the unit level, integration level, or system level.